leovct/leovct.github.io/content/projects.md

 ## 2021-22

-### ☸️ Kubernetes Custom Operators
+### ☸️ Kubernetes Operators

 - Designed and implemented a Kubernetes operator to standardize configurations and automate deployments and updates of GitLab runners
 - Production deployment supervising 50+ runners, running 24/7 and executing thousands of jobs weekly
-- Authored technical articles on building and testing Kubernetes custom operators
+- Wrote technical articles on building and testing Kubernetes operators

 ### 👀 Monitoring